I must admit I did think the oil would be slightly warmer, but it feels ok.

 * Click on the image to download *

-Then get out into the real world and network your promotion on flyers in your local stores, doctors surgeries or libraries.
+Then get out into the real world and network your promotion on flyers in your local stores, doctors' surgeries or libraries.
 Reach out to local parents groups and offer to give a short talk about the benefits of massage and pop your offer on a sandwich board outside your clinic.

 But what about the rest of the year?
 How can you encourage mother's to take care of their aches and pains before they escalate?

 We all know that feeling of just not knowing what to get someone.
-There is a whole host of occasions where people could treat a mum they know to a massage treatment but probably wouldn't even know this was a option.
+There is a whole host of occasions where people could treat a mum they know to a massage treatment, but probably wouldn't even know this was a option.
 Think about it how many times have you had a friend, colleague or family member start their family and have no idea what to get them.

 Taking time to thoughtfully create some gift certificate ideas aimed at mums could really solve someone's dilemma!
-Below are just some of the templates that you easily tweak on Canva to create beautiful gift cards in just a few minutes!
+Below are just some of the templates that you can easily tweak on Canva to create beautiful gift cards in just a few minutes!

 Another great way to market your services to mums is to team up with a local mobile beautician and come up with a package for indulgent pamper parties that you can market for baby showers.